lacework/terraform-provider-lacework/website/docs/r/integration_ecr.html.markdown

 * AWS IAM Role-Based Authentication

 !> **Warning:** It is possible to switch authentication methods but the resource will be destroyed and recreated.
+This will generate a new `INT_GUID`.

 For more information, see [Integrate Amazon Container Registry documentation](https://support.lacework.com/hc/en-us/articles/360048500133-Integrate-Amazon-Container-Registry)